Invariant Hochschild cohomology of smooth functions: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Dr. Bas Janssens from the TU Delft and Prof. Dr. Stefan Waldmann, for their continued support and instructive explanations during the writing of this document.
-Thanks also to Dr. Matthias Sch{\"o}tz for his constructive criticism of the manuscript.
+Thanks also to Dr. Matthias Sch{\"o}tz and the anonymous referees for their constructive criticism.
 The author was supported by the NWO Vidi Grant 639.032.734 ``Cohomology and representation theory of infinite-dimensional Lie groups''.